 1. Matthew Stafford

-- College: Georgia
+- College: University of Georgia

-- Drafted: 1st overall by Detroit Lions
+- Drafted: 1st overall by the Lions

 Where Is He Now?

 Stafford is under contract with Detroit through the 2022 season.
-Whether he's capable of getting the Lions over the hump and maintaining a consistent level of success is unknown given the fact that Detroit has been one of the worst-run teams in the league.
+Whether he's capable of getting the Lions over the hump and maintaining a consistent level of success is unknown given the fact that Detroit has arguably been one of the worst-run teams in the league.

 2. Mark Sanchez

-- Drafted: 5th overall by New York Jets
+- Drafted: 5th overall by the Jets

-The following year the Jets improved to an 11–5 record, but that was only good enough for the sixth playoff seed.
-After winning on a last second field goal over Indianapolis in the wildcard round, Sanchez helped upset top seeded New England in the divisional round with 194 yards and three touchdowns.
-The following week, the team fell to Pittsburgh in the AFC Championship despite a strong second half comeback.
+The following year, the Jets improved to an 11–5 record, but that was only good enough for the sixth playoff seed.
+After winning on a last-second field goal over Indianapolis in the wildcard round, Sanchez helped upset top-seeded New England in the divisional round with 194 yards and three touchdowns.
+The following week, the team fell to Pittsburgh in the AFC Championship despite a strong second-half comeback.

 In 2011, he set career highs with 3,474 passing yards and 26 touchdowns, but the Jets were eliminated from the playoffs in the season finale.
 In 2014, Sanchez signed with Philadelphia and was named the starter after Nick Foles broke his collarbone.
-He played well to start with a 3–1 record as the Eagles sat a top of the NFC East, but the team lost three of their last four to miss the postseason.
+He played well to start with a 3–1 record as the Eagles sat atop the NFC East, but the team lost three of their last four to miss the postseason.

-He spent his final years in Denver, Chicago, Dallas, and Washington before retiring after the 2018 season.
+He spent his final years in Denver, Chicago, Dallas and Washington before retiring after the 2018 season.